KeyValueSoftwareSystems/react-multi-level-table/README.md

 npm install @keyvalue/material-table-component
 ```

-You'll need to install React and Material-UI separately since they aren't included in the package.
+This package includes Material-UI as a dependency, so you don't need to install it separately.
+However, you'll need to install React since it isn't included in the package.

 ## Usage